Dr Nick Richardson

 Areas of Expertise

-• Emotional regulation difficulties
+• Emotional regulation and managing strong feelings

-• Autism and neurodivergent support
+• Autism, ADHD and neurodivergent support

-• Exploration of gender and sexual identity
+• Identity development, including gender and sexual identity

-• Peer relationship difficulties
+• Peer relationships and social difficulties

 • Supervision and mentoring of psychologists